aJay0422/5241-Final-Project/README.md

 model, training_record, best_state = train(model, EPOCHS, trainloader, testloader, optimizer, criterion)
 ```

-The `train` function here not only trains the given model, but also record training and testing loss and
+The `train` function here is available in the `train.py` file.
+It not only trains the given model, but also record training and testing loss and
 accuracy during the training process.
 Meanwhile, it records the best model state according to the testloader.

 The prediction accuracy we achieved is shown below: